azsk/AzTS-docs/Scripts/RemediationScripts/ControlsEligibleForRemediationThroughUI.md

 [Remediate-Azure_Storage_DP_Use_Secure_TLS_Version_Trial](Remediate-SetStorageAccountMinReqTLSVersion.ps1)

 ### Minimum permissions required to run the script
-Owner or higher priviliged role on the Service Fabric(s)
+Owner or higher priviliged role on the Storage Account(s)

 ___